-(F) The Health Officer may also require any other information necessary to evaluate the proposed system.
+- (F) The Health Officer may also require any other information necessary to evaluate the proposed system.
 If the proposed dispersal area has a slope over 30% or if, in the professional judgement of the Health Officer, the land proposed for onsite sewage disposal has severe soil limitations, or introduction of sewage effluent into the soil may create slope instability, submission of a technical report prepared at the applicant's expense by a California certified engineering geologist or registered geologist shall be required.
 The Planning Department technical review staff shall review and provide comment on all such required technical reports which address potential impacts on slope stability from proposed septic systems to serve new or existing development.
 The applicant shall pay a fee for such review as established by the Board of Supervisors.

-(G) Any geologic or geotechnical report prepared and submitted to the County Planning Department which includes a slope stability analysis for development where onsite wastewater disposal is proposed shall include review and comment on the specific OWTS proposal which has been submitted to the

-Environmental Health Division.
-This report shall evaluate the effect of the proposed system on the potential for slope instability and may designate other areas on the site where an OWTS that meets County standards will not adversely affect slope stability.

-(H) Designs for an OWTS must be prepared by a qualified professional such as a California registered civil engineer, a California registered environmental health specialist, a California registered geologist, or other qualified professional approved by the Health Officer that has demonstrated experience in the design of OWTS.
+No system component may be located within 100 feet of an unstable land mass or area subject to earth slides identified by a registered engineer or registered geologist, unless a closer setback is approved by a geotechnical report prepared by a qualified professional. - (G) Any geologic or geotechnical report prepared and submitted to the County Planning Department which includes a slope stability analysis for development where onsite wastewater disposal is proposed shall include review and comment on the specific OWTS proposal which has been submitted to the Environmental Health Division.
+This report shall evaluate the effect of the proposed system on the potential for slope instability and may designate other areas on the site where an OWTS that meets County standards will not adversely affect slope stability. - (H) Designs for an OWTS must be prepared by a qualified professional such as a California registered civil engineer, a California registered environmental health specialist, a California registered geologist, or other qualified professional approved by the Health Officer that has demonstrated experience in the design of OWTS.
 Designs for OWTS shall include such soil and other site technical data as necessary to demonstrate that the system will meet the requirements of this Chapter, will function as designed, and will not adversely affect surface or groundwater quality.